 Poppy Summer Wedding Centerpiece

 Poppies have a whimsical, airy feel about them thanks to their delicate petals.
 What’s even more fun is they are often featured, just as they are here, in bright palettes of yellow, orange, and red.
 The colors compliment summer and its warm temperatures perfectly.
-We also appreciate how additional greenery is used throughout the table to add an extra layer of interest to the design by Roots Floral Design.Continue to 11 of 20 below.
+Additional greenery is used throughout the table to add an extra layer of interest to the design by Roots Floral Design.Continue to 11 of 20 below.

 11 of 20